loq24/wp-react-typescript/README.md

 <h4>Setting up the included Wordpress backend</h4>

 1. Everything is preconfigured except for the database.
-Set up the database just like setting up a normal WP website.
+Replace the database credentials in `wp-config.php`
 2. Activate the plugins that are included in the WP backend
 3. Replace the API configuration found in your `/src/constants/index.ts` file.
 Make sure to replace the `baseUri` value with your API's url.